 For further information on the 25th April bridge, see theLisbon Bridges page of this site.

-Roma-Areeiro became the new Lisbon terminus for Fertagus services c2004.
+ROMA - AREEIRO Roma-Areeiro became the new Lisbon terminus for Fertagus services c2004.
 The station itself is a modern enlargement of the formerly small station called Areeiro.
-By building a long walkway (with moving walkways), with an entrance on the Avenida de Roma (less than five minutes walk above ground from Roma Metro station), the new facility can claim to serve both Roma and Areeiro as it is also about a five minute walk from Areeiro Metro station.
+By building a long walkway (with moving walkways), with an entrance on the Avenida de Roma (less than five minutes walk, above ground, from Roma Metro station), the new facility can claim to serve both Roma and Areeiro as it is also about a five minute walk from Areeiro Metro station.
 The modern station now has four tracks (P2P2) and continues to operate as a station on the Sintra line as well.
 The train runs along a shallow cutting through unremarkable urban scenery for the short distance from Roma/Areeiro to the original starting point of Fertagus services at Entrecampos.

 The station lies next to the IC20 road on the left and has a car-park for 1800 vehicles.
 Adjacent is a 'Galeria Comercial', or shopping precinct, of 40 shops and bus stops for connecting services operated by Sul-Fertagus and TST.
 Amongst the bus services are ones to the beaches of the Caparica area.
 To the left can be seen, in the distance, the Margueira ship-repair yards of Lisnave, near Cacilhas.
 The line runs along a concrete viaduct out of Pragal and loops east over the IC20 then under the busy A2 motorway before running alongside this same road, on its left-hand side.
 Pictured, left, is a north-bound platform.

 FOGUETEIRO (1P1P1) After leaving Foros de Amora, the line diverges from the A2 motorway as the track veers left.
 After two minutes, Fogueteiro station is reached.
 This was the terminus until 2004.
 The station itself is spacious, with a striking wavy roof and includes a café, news-stand and toilet facilities.
 There is also a Fertagus information desk.
 Across the road from the station are some steps to a commercial centre which includes a café overlooking the attractive station.
 After leaving Fogueteiro, via a small cutting, the train sweeps left, past a Sagres beer depot and semi-industrial landscape.
 On the left are the Fertagus sheds and sidings as the train nears Coina.

 Setúbal station is about ten minutes walk from the town centre, which is reached by turning left out of the attractive station building and walking parallel to the railway line which carries on to the small halt at Praça do Quebedo (used by CP services only).
 Turn right at the underpass at Pç.
 Quebedo and walk 200 yards or so, passing the bus station on the right.
 A short distance beyond, turn left at the sign for the Praça Bocage (above), the attractive, pedestrianised main square of the city with its cafés, historic church and statue of the poet Bocage.